impact-initiatives-hppu/humind/README.md

   Bad credentials
 ```

-This issue is typically caused by outdated or incorrect GitHub
+This is typically caused by outdated or incorrect GitHub credentials
-credentials stored in R. For public repositories, no credentials are
+stored in R. Public repositories do **not** require credentials.
+To
-required.
-To resolve this, update or delete your stored credentials:
+resolve:

 ``` r
 library(gitcreds)